If you’re a mechanic or a car repair enthusiast, then you’ve probably seen the P0440 code before. But what does it mean, and how can you fix it?

 What does the P0440 mean?

-The EVAP system is a sealed gas vapor system that pulls the fuel vapors from the gas tank and combusts them through the engine instead of releasing them into the air.
+The P0440 code indicates that there is a leak or malfunction in the EVAP emissions system.
+The EVAP system is a sealed gas vapor system that pulls the fuel vapors from the gas tank and burns them through the engine instead of releasing them into the air.

-You will likely not experiencing any symptoms, except the Check engine light on your dashboard.
+You will likely not experience any symptoms with the P0440 code except the Check engine light on your dashboard.
 In some rare cases, you may experience a gasoline smell and a slight change in fuel consumption.

 - Gasoline Smell

 - Difficulty filling the gas tank / Overpressure in gas tank